laolmstead/BuffonesGarlic/README.md

 # BuffonesGarlic
-Webpage for Buffone's Garlic - an heirloom garlic farm
+Buffone's Garlic - an heirloom garlic farm

+A webpage for a fictious garlic farm in Ohio.